Echinacea

 - ^ a b c Pugh ND, Jackson CR, Pasco DS.
 Total bacterial load within Echinacea purpurea, determined using a new PCR-based quantification method, is correlated with LPS levels and in vitro macrophage activity.
 Planta Med.
 (2013)

 - ^ a b Brinkeborn RM, Shah DV, Degenring FH.
-Echinaforce and other Echinacea fresh plant preparations in the treatment of the common cold.
+Echinaforce and other Echinacea fresh plant preparations in the nutritional support of the common cold.
 A randomized, placebo controlled, double-blind clinical trial.
 Phytomedicine.
 (1999)

 - ^ a b Kim HO, et al. Retention of alkamides in dried Echinacea purpurea.
 J Agric Food Chem.
 (2000)